Valentine’s Day Tea Party Ideas

 When hosting any type of gathering I follow Ina Garten’s advice.

-Make two or three things and buy-or-assemble the rest.
+Make two or three things and buy and assemble the rest.
 If it works for Ina …

 I made the tea sandwiches, scones and mini-quiches.